la2050/archive/_organizations/union-de-vecinos.md

 project_video: ''
 org_summary: >-
-  In 2000 we won a Best Practice award for our community organizing from the United Nationsâ€™ Huairou Commission.
+  In 2000 we won a Best Practice award for our community organizing from the United Nations’ Huairou Commission.
 In our model, solutions to a problem are developed by those most affected.
 It places the community first and at the center of our work.
 We take a bottom up approach.
-We start with the communityâ€™s understanding of their problems and engage the community in addressing these issues.
+We start with the community’s understanding of their problems and engage the community in addressing these issues.
 We organize block by block, neighborhood by neighborhood and bring this network together.
 We do this through reflection, action, analysis and start again with each phase bringing new information.